microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

             new KernelParameterMetadata("query") { Description = "What to search for", IsRequired = true },
             new KernelParameterMetadata("count") { Description = "Number of results", IsRequired = false, DefaultValue = 2 },
             new KernelParameterMetadata("skip") { Description = "Number of results to skip", IsRequired = false, DefaultValue = 0 },
+            new KernelParameterMetadata("site") { Description = "Only return results from this domain", IsRequired = false, DefaultValue = 2 },
         ],
-        ReturnParameter = new() { ParameterType = typeof(KernelSearchResults<TextSearchResult>) },
+        ReturnParameter = new() { ParameterType = typeof(KernelSearchResults<string>) },
     };

+    return KernelFunctionFactory.CreateFromMethod(GetFullWebPagesAsync, options);
 }
 ```

-The custom `KernelPluginFromTextSearchOptions` will result in a search plugin with a single function called `GetFullWebPages`, this method works as follows:
+The custom `CreateGetFullWebPages` will result in a search plugin with a single function called `GetFullWebPages`, this method works as follows:

 1. It uses the `BingTextSearch` instances for retrieve the top pages for the specified query.
 2. For each web page is reads the full HTML content using the url and then converts in to a plain text representation.